 - Earth; the total amount of energy in the Universe is always the same but can be transferred from one energy store to another during an event

 - Electromagnetism; the phenomena’s of electricity and magnetism are manifestations of a single electromagnetic force

 - Energy; the composition of the Earth and its atmosphere and the processes occurring within them shape the Earth’s surface and its climate

 - Forces; changing the movement of an object requires a net force to be acting on it

 - Waves; objects can affect other objects at a distance

 During the course of each academic year pupils will cover each topic over the course of three to five weeks depending on the particular topic, providing all students with opportunities to develop their skills and understanding of each key concept.
 Pupil’s progress in each area is mapped to a corresponding learning ladder which records their increasing of each big idea.
 Two additional learning ladders record pupils developing practical skills and understanding of the investigative process that underpins the development of accepted scientific theories.

 During their time in assessment pupils will undertake one of three different assessments depending on their age and ability.
 AQA have produced assessments that assess whether pupils have mastered the skills and understanding required to progress from Keystage 2 to the Keystage 3 curriculum and similarly an assessment which looks at pupils readiness to progress to onto GCSE’s.
 For those pupils entering already working towards their GCSE’s there are a set of papers which allow us to assess their progress in each of the science subjects and to identify areas of strength and weakness, in order to tailor students learning towards achieving the best possible GCSE grade.
-Each of the three assessment resources are mapped across to our learning ladders so that individualised learning programmes can be created for each of our pupils to meet their particular needs.

 Head of Science